Israt055/test_bowlers_analysis/README.md

 # test_bowlers_analysis
-# top bowlers analysis in cricket matches over year
+# top bowlers analysis in cricket matches
 # Goal of this project :
-Learn Data analysis  of the top bowlers in cricket mactch over time using Machine learning algorithm
+Learn Data analysis  of the all time top bowlers in cricket mactch over time using Machine learning algorithm

 # Exploratory Data Analysis:
 1. Importing necessary python packages